morganthomas/winning-arguments/winning-arguments.md

 Logic is also indispensable in philosophy, and in any area of serious, truth-seeking human thought.
 The rules of logic are the most reliable generally accepted principles of reasoning that humans have.

+The reason rules of logic are useful is that they can be chained together to form interesting arguments.
+Let's examine how this is done in the case of classical first-order logic as I have presented it.

 TODO

 ## Fallacies